DePauw University: Academics

-Rankings

-DePauw has consistently been ranked as the #1 liberal arts college and university in the State of Indiana.
-In 2020, DePauw was ranked 46th among liberal arts colleges in the United States by U.S. News & World Report.
-DePauw is ranked #78 on Forbes magazine's 2016 rankings, which include all colleges and universities in the United States, and #14 in the Midwest.
-Money magazine ranked DePauw #415 in the nation in its Best Colleges 2019 list based on data including tuition fees, family borrowing, and career earnings.

-Academic calendar and winter term

 DePauw University's schedule is divided into a 4–1–4-1 calendar: besides the 15-week Autumn and Spring Semesters, there is also a 4-week Winter Term as well as a May Term.
 Students take one course during these terms, which are either used as a period for students to explore a subject of interest on campus or participate in off-campus domestic or international internship programs, service trips, or international trips and field studies.
 One survey of DePauw students found that over 80% of DePauw graduates studied abroad.
-Past internships for Winter Term include ABC News, KeyBanc Capital Markets, Riley Hospital for Children, and Eli Lilly and Company.
-Past off-campus study and service projects include "The Galapagos: Natural Laboratories for Evolution", "Ghost Ranch: Abiquiu, New Mexico", and A Winter-Term In Service Trip that builds an Internet Facility in El Salvador while learning about public health and health care.

-Faculty

-DePauw University has a student-faculty ratio of 9:1 and has no classes with more than 35 students.
+DePauw University has a student-faculty ratio of 10:1 and an average class size of 17 students.